 Wednesday, September 30, 2009

-Bacalhôa J.P.
+LeDomduVin: 2002 Bacalhôa J.P.
 Private Selection Palmela D.O.C Portugal

 Bacalhôa Wines of Portugal, founded in 1922, initially held the name João Pires & Filhos, which explains why different wines produced by Bacalhôa bear the initial "J.P.".
 The company has come a long way in becoming one of the leading wine producers in Portugal.
-More over, J.P. has become a benchmark for most wine retailer's Portugal selection.
+Moreover, J.P. has become a benchmark for most wine retailers' Portugal selection.

-During the seventies, Bacalhôa Wines of Portugal invested heavily in viticulture and advanced winemaking techniques, thus becoming a model company for the production of high quality Portuguese wines.
+During the seventies, Bacalhôa Wines of Portugal invested heavily in viticulture and advanced winemaking techniques, thus becoming a model company for the production of high-quality Portuguese wines.

 In 1998, Comendador Berardo became a major shareholder and continued to uphold the company’s mission of excellence.
 New vineyards were planted, investments were made to update the wineries, new estates were acquired, and the company became a partnership with Lafitte Rothschild.

-Reference should also be made to the wineries located in three wine regions: in Peninsula de Setúbal (Azeitão); in Óbidos (Loridos); in Alentejo (Arraiolos).
+Reference should also be made to the wineries located in three wine regions: in the Peninsula de Setúbal (Azeitão); in Óbidos (Loridos); in Alentejo (Arraiolos).

 Of significant note – and as part of the company’s rich historical heritage spanning eight decades – are the Renaissance palace of Quinta da Bacalhoa, which now belongs to the company, the mansion and estate in Loridos, and an outstanding collection of antique Portuguese tiles as well as an oriental garden.